Why choose Anderson Moores for your pet's THR?

 The first hip replacements in people and in dogs were what is known as 'cemented' total hip replacements (THR), meaning that the implants (the cup in the acetabulum of the pelvis and the stem in the femur) were held in place using an acrylic cement, known as bone cement.
 These have been very successful and are still very commonly performed in people and dogs.
 Over the last decade or so 'cementless' hip replacement has become increasingly popular in people, particularly if they are still active.
 Rather than using cement to hold the implants in place, these systems rely on the friction created by a ‘press-fit’ between the bone and the implant.
 Cementless implants are also coated to encourage bone to grow into/onto the implant with time.
 Avoiding the use of cement reduces the amount of implanted foreign material thus reducing the infection risk.
 The implants may also last longer as particulate matter generated from the cement is a factor in implant loosening.
 Finally, implant revision, if necessary, is more straight-forward.

 So what cases are suitable for THR?
-THR is generally reserved for dogs with significant and persistent clinical signs attributable to hip disease, most commonly hip dysplasia/osteoarthritis but occasionally for certain fractures.
-Surgery is not appropriate for dogs with radiographic evidence of hip disease but no associated clinical signs.
+THR is generally reserved for dogs with significant and persistent symptoms attributable to hip disease, most commonly hip dysplasia/osteoarthritis but occasionally for certain fractures.
+Surgery is not appropriate for dogs with radiographic (x-ray) evidence of hip disease but which do not have any symptoms.
 Most patients are older than 10 months, but the unique fixation of the Kyon stem means that we have been able to provide dogs as young as 7 months with a total hip replacement.
 Cemented THR is also an option for small dogs and cats with hip disease, avascular necrosis of the femoral head (Legg Perthes disease) or non-reconstructable hip fractures.

 Total hip replacement is not appropriate for all dogs with hip disease or for all owners.
 Prior to surgery all patients are assessed clinically and radiographically.
 Long term management options, costs and the risks of surgery are always discussed with the owner in detail prior to committing to hip replacement.
-The nature of this type of surgery and the quality of the implants we use mean that total hip replacement is not a cheap option for your pet; as a guide, the cost for a straight-forward hip replacement surgery will be in the region of £4,500-5,500 (includes VAT) and there are likey to be additional preoperative and postoperative costs.
+The nature of this type of surgery and the quality of the implants we use mean that total hip replacement is not a cheap option for your pet; as a guide, the cost for a straight-forward hip replacement surgery will be in the region of £5,500-6,500 (includes VAT, varies with the size of your pet and the nature of their hip disease) and there are likely to be additional preoperative and postoperative costs.
 The costs involved are always discussed at the initial assessment.
 Alternative surgical options do exist if these costs are prohibitive, although other surgeries do not offer as full a return to function or comfort as total hip replacement.

 THR Sample Discharge Sheet

 We are members of the BVOA Hip Registry.
-The aim of the registry is to improve our understanding of the long term success rate of total hip replacement in dogs.
-If your dog has a hip replacement at Anderson Moores we will request your consent for inclusion in the registry.
+The aim of the registry is to improve our understanding of the long term success rate of total hip replacement in dogs and cats.
+If your dog or cat has a hip replacement at Anderson Moores we will request your consent for inclusion in the registry.

 Click here for further information on the Hip Registry

-If your dog will be having a hip replacement it would be helpful if you could bring a completed Hip Registry consent form with you prior to the surgery:
+If your pet will be having a hip replacement it would be helpful if you could bring a completed Hip Registry consent form with you prior to the surgery:

 Click here for the consent form